fangpenlin/msg-router-coding-challenge/README.md

 python -m tests.acceptance.make_curl_cmds
 ```

-Likewise, to change target URL, you can expose `TEST_URL` in environment.
+Likewise, to change target URL, you can expose `TEST_URL` in the shell environment.

 ## Test against the demo server